Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Introduction

 1. We introduce a unified framework to systematically benchmark audio-visual localization models under modality conflicts, absence, and misalignment.
-We develop a scalable method to generate two-channel stereo audio for static images using 3D simulation engines, enabling the creation of diverse, naturalistic, and spatially grounded audio-visual datasets.
+We propose a scalable pipeline that synthesizes two-channel stereo audio for static images via 3D simulation, and construct a large-scale, naturalistic, and spatially grounded audio-visual dataset, named as AudioCOCO.

 2. We design and conduct psychophysics experiments to assess human strategies in resolving audio-visual conflicts, providing a strong baseline for AI-human comparison.
-We provide a detailed analysis of modality conflicts and biases in existing state-of-the-art SSL models and humans, highlighting key performance and behavioral differences under challenging multi-modal conditions.
+We provide a detailed analysis of modality conflicts and biases in existing SSL models and humans, highlighting key performance and behavioral differences under challenging multimodal conditions.

-3. We argue that strong audio-visual alignment between AI and human behavior emerges from high-quality sensory inputs and the anatomical structure of human sensory systems.
-To demonstrate this, we fine-tune a state-of-the-art model on our realistic, spatially grounded, well-controlled audio-visual dataset.
-The resulting model not only significantly outperforms existing AI systems but also displays human-like spatial biases in localization precision.
+3. We introduce EchoPin, a neuroscience-inspired model trained on our curated AudioCOCO dataset.
+It features a dual-encoder architecture that processes stereo audio–visual pairs.
+The stereo audio is pre-processed using HRTF-based spatial filtering and cochlear-inspired frequency decomposition.
+Experimental results show that precise audio–visual alignment emerges from high-fidelity sensory inputs and biologically grounded ear-structure priors.
+EchoPin not only achieves superior localization accuracy but also exhibits human-like localization biases, favoring horizontal over vertical precision.